What the JR Pass Price Rise Means For Your Trip?

 Total – 29,860 – nowhere near the amount of the new 7-Day Pass

-Admittedly, if you add in a day trip to Hiroshima, the new pass would break even – as that’s 22,200 yen (but see below on why even that might be the best use of your cash…).
+Admittedly, if you add in a day trip to Hiroshima, the new 7-Day pass will break even – as that’s 22,200 yen (but see below on why even that might be the best use of your cash…).

 So, Here’s the Surprise…

-The fact is that many people doing the traditional Golden Route tour of Japan won’t end up spending that much more not buying a Japan Rail Pass and instead buying a return Shinkansen ticket between Tokyo and Kyoto/Osaka, then paying for their day trips with cash or on a Suica/Pasmo/ICOCA card (like Opal cards in Sydney or Oyster cards in London).
+The fact is that many people doing the traditional Golden Route tour of Japan (Tokyo, Kyoto, and Osaka) won’t end up spending that much more not buying a Japan Rail Pass and instead buying a return Shinkansen ticket between Tokyo and Kyoto/Osaka, then paying for their day trips with cash or on a Suica/Pasmo/ICOCA card (like Opal cards in Sydney or Oyster cards in London).

-In our example above, the cost of buying a return Shinkansen ticket to say Kyoto – and paying locally for day trips to Nara and Osaka will only cost you 29,860 yen – that’s just 210 yen more than the old price of the pass.
+In our example above, the cost of buying a return Shinkansen ticket to say Kyoto – and paying locally for day trips to Nara and Osaka will only cost you 29,860 yen – that’s just 210 yen more than the old price of the pass – and if you read our post on how to get between Osaka and Kyoto there also a lot of cheaper ways of getting between the two cities).

 So, while the rise in price does look pretty shocking when you first see it, if you get out of the idea that you HAVE to have a Rail Pass, depending on your itinerary you might not end up spending that much more than you would have just buying normal tickets.

-It’s pretty easy to work out how to book tickets with Klook, if you do want more advice, we’ve also done a longer post on how to buy Shinkansen tickets in advance or your options to buy them in Japan itself.
+If you want advice on other ways to buy your tickets, and the basics of the process in Japan, we’ve also done a longer post on how to buy Shinkansen tickets in advance or your options to buy them in Japan itself.

 Longer Trips Will Need Some Research